Annalee Patipatanakoon, violin

 Exquisite… the ensemble and tonal control can be almost breathtaking.

-Recently celebrating its 20th anniversary, the Gryphon Trio has impressed international audiences and the press with its highly refined, dynamic performances and has firmly established itself as one of the world’s preeminent piano trios.
+Now in its 23rd year, the Gryphon Trio has impressed international audiences and the press with its highly refined, dynamic performances and has firmly established itself as one of the world’s preeminent piano trios.
 With a repertoire that ranges from the traditional to the contemporary and from European classicism to modern-day multimedia, the Gryphons are committed to redefining chamber music for the 21st century.

 The Trio tours regularly throughout North America and Europe and their 17 recordings are an encyclopedia of works for the genre.
 They have commissioned over 75 new works, and regularly collaborate on projects that push the boundaries of chamber music.
 Honours include two Juno Awards for Classical Album of the Year, and the prestigious 2013 Walter Carsen Prize for Excellence in the Performing Arts from the Canada Council.